‘Stop the pain,’ George Floyd’s brother pleads with Congress

-WASHINGTON (AP) — Philonise Floyd challenged Congress on Wednesday to “stop the pain” as lawmakers consider a sweeping law enforcement overhaul, so his brother George won’t be just “another name” on a growing list of black Americans killed during interactions with police.
+WASHINGTON (AP) — George Floyd’s brother challenged Congress on Wednesday to “stop the pain” as lawmakers consider a sweeping law enforcement overhaul, so the man he loved and looked up to won’t be just “another name” on a growing list of black Americans killed during interactions with police.

-Floyd’s appearance before a House hearing came a day after funeral services for George Floyd, the 46-year-old Minnesota man whose death has become a worldwide symbol in demonstrations over calls for changes to police practices and an end to racial prejudices.
+Philonise Floyd’s appearance before a House hearing came a day after funeral servicesfor his older brother, the 46-year-old African American whose death has become a worldwide symbol in demonstrations calling for changes to police practices and an end to racial prejudices.

 “I’m here today to ask you to make it stop.
 Stop the pain,” Philonise Floyd told the silenced hearing room.